Young-Adult Age from the Pubic Symphysis and Auricular Surface

 The six-phase system remains the primary pubic symphysis reference in North American, European, and many international forensic anthropology laboratories.
 It is the system taught in ABFA board preparation, referenced in SWGANTH guidelines, and used in INTERPOL DVI skeletal identification work.

-The six Suchey-Brooks phases are defined by the morphological state of the symphyseal face as observed on the intact pubic bone, with reference to plaster casts (the Suchey-Brooks cast sets were commercially produced and distributed to training programmes) and to the illustrated criteria published in the accompanying paper.
+The six Suchey-Brooks phases are defined by the morphological state of the symphyseal face as observed on the intact pubic bone, with reference to plaster casts commercially produced and distributed to forensic laboratories, and to the illustrated criteria published in the 1990 paper.

 Phase 1 describes a billowing symphyseal face with distinct ridges and furrows running horizontally across the surface, with no dorsal plateau and no delimitation of the oval or pointed ventral arc.
 This surface is typical of individuals in their mid-to-late teens and early twenties.
 In the male reference sample, Phase 1 age ranges from 14 to 25 years with a mean of 19.4 years (standard deviation 3.9 years).